 Saturday 3/27 - I had slept at Carol's (with Joe gone to Illinois and Iowa).
 It had been a quiet night with calm skies and we were both up at about the same time, before sunup.
 While sitting side by side at our computers, we continued with our chatter, and sometimes deep discussions, even disagreements, as we caught up with each other on life in general and more specifically political issues and Covid concerns.

 Carol took these photos of the moon setting in the west and the sun rising in the east.
-The wind had finally died down and i
+The wind had finally died down and it was going to be a pretty day.

 Once we were outside, the joy of sunshine, slower wind, and warmer temperatures was obvious, not just in us, but in all the barnyard animals (sheep, chickens, turkey, cats, and dogs).